Fleet Foxes: "If Trump gets re-elected there’s going to be a hellish depression we're going to sink into"

 By June, however, Pecknold had a breakthrough.
 He took advantage of loosened lockdown rules and embarked on aimless drives through upstate New York.
 It afforded him the space to ruminate on things he’d been thinking about up to and during lockdown: his personal anxieties and how the pandemic had somehow dissolved them, the beauty of life when faced with death, his musical heroes, politics, and “renewing my vows with music”.

-New lyrics flowed, before recording sessions with Grammy award-winning producer and engineer Beatriz Artola.
+New lyrics flowed, before recording sessions with Grammy award-winning producer and engineer Beatriz Artola were completed.
 New album ‘Shore’ was then ready for release at the precise time of the Autumn equinox.

 The 34-year-old musician says a September release was originally the goal, but it felt too “corny” to tease a new album amid a health crisis and seemingly exponential threats to democracy.
 “I felt like we still have this moment, pre-election, where there can be some optimism in the air,” he explains.